-We are part of South East Physics Network (SEPNet,) who we work with to organise eight-week paid internships for our students during the summer vacation.
+We are part of the South East Physics Network (SEPNet,) with which we work to organise eight-week paid internships for our students during the summer vacation.
 In previous years, students have been placed with a wide range of organisations, including The National Physical Laboratory, BMW, The Met Office, SELEX Galileo, QinetiQ, the Culham Centre for Fusion Energy.
 As well as offering employment opportunities, these companies offer advice to our students about how to become more competitive in the work place.